 Communication is key!
 PACHS students and parents all have access to Naviance Family Connection.
 It is extremely important that all students (especially seniors) log into this program often.
 Besides college searches, career searches, personality tests, and scholarship info, all college visit announcements will be posted on the Naviance homepage.
 Students are expected to register for these visits through the Naviance site.
 Naviance and e-mail are the best ways for me to communicate important events and deadlines, so please check each of them often!

-Download and print the form below form and complete the Graduate Information and Institute where the Transcript Should be Sent.
+Fill out the form below online.
 There is a $5 charge for each transcript.

 Please note this cannot be done over the telephone, as we need written authorization from you to release your records.
-Any additional instructions or information may be written on the back of this request.
+Any additional instructions or information may be emailed.

 You can begin the college application process in September/October of your senior year.
 Remember that your application is not complete until your essay, letters of recommendation, and transcripts are sent to the college, and so it’s important to have all of those pieces together as early as possible.
 Your goal should be to have all applications submitted and completed by Thanksgiving.

 Students can get a “transcript request” form from the counseling office.
-They should fill that out, with the school admissions’ address, and give Mrs. MacConnell three postage stamps for each application.
+They should fill that out, with the school admissions’ address, and give your counselor three postage stamps for each application.

 Log into the test website College Board